programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 If there are Unicode byte order marks (referred to as a BOM) at the beginning of the file you will need to remove it.
 Similarly, make sure the line endings are consistent.

-> {% include figure.html filename="multiplatform.png" caption="Multiplatfrom notice" %} If a file has been edited on multiple platforms (such as Mac, Windows or Unix machines) make sure that the line endings are consistent.
+> If a file has been edited on multiple platforms (such as Mac, Windows or Unix machines) make sure that the line endings are consistent.
 > The command line tool [dos2unix](https://sourceforge.net/projects/dos2unix/files/dos2unix/7.3.4/) is one way to ensure that the line endings are consistent for Mac, Windows or Unix.
 > Choose the binary file for your platform, open the archive and then run the command line utility.
-> ** dos2unix [your_file.csv] ** This command will change the line endings appropriately.
 >
+> dos2unix [your_file.csv]
+>
+> This command will change the line endings appropriately.
+>
-> The command line tool [CSVKit](https://csvkit.readthedocs.io/en/1.0.2/) is a useful command line utility that can help
+> The command line tool [CSVKit](https://csvkit.readthedocs.io/en/1.0.2/) is also a useful command line utility that can help
 > you to manipulate your CSV files and test that they are well formed.
+> CSVKit is a powerful suite of tools with many options.
+Describing it is beyond the scope of this lesson.

 Neo4j's batch import tool takes CSV files and imports them.
 This command line tool is stored in the installation directory of Neo4j in the **bin/** directory.